 But don’t make your funnel too short either.
 You need to allow your prospects to progress through each of the sales funnel stages naturally.

 We feel between one to three weeks is the sweet spot.

-You now understand which ones are important to track and why.
+At this stage, you now understand which sales funnel metrics are important to track and why.

 So what is your next step?

 We recommend starting a sales funnel metric spreadsheet where you can periodically record each of the critical metrics for a given date.
-Then, every two weeks or month, re-record them — take another snapshot.
+Then, every month or so, go back and record them again.

 In this way, over time, you’ll develop an understanding of how these metrics move for your sales funnel(s).
 You’ll also see if you’re making progress or losing ground.

-If you follow this approach with your sales funnel, you can’t fail.
-Eventually, you’ll end up with a well-converting funnel.
+If you follow this approach with your sales funnel, eventually you’ll end up with a well-converting funnel.

 So, commit to this here, now.
-Start today!
-And make 2020 the year where you measure and improve all the essential metrics in your sales funnel and your business.
+Start today and make 2022 the year where you measure and improve all the essential metrics in your sales funnel and your business.